Yellow River: Lower reaches

-In the lower reaches, from Zhengzhou, Henan to its mouth, a distance of 786 km, the river is confined to a levee-lined course as it flows to the northeast across the North China Plain before emptying into the Bohai Sea.
+In the lower reaches, from Zhengzhou to its mouth, a distance of 786 km, the river is confined to a levee-lined course as it flows to the northeast across the North China Plain before emptying into the Bohai Sea.
 The basin area in this stage is only 23000 km2, a mere 3% of the total, because few tributaries add to the flow in this stage; nearly all rivers to the south drain into the Huai River, whereas those to the north drain into the Hai River.
 The Huai River Basin, for example, is separated from the Yellow River Basin by the south dike of the Yellow River.
 The total drop in elevation of the lower reaches is 93.6 m, with an average grade of 0.012%.

 The silts received from the middle reaches form sediments here, elevating the river bed.
 Excessive sediment deposits have raised the riverbed several meters above the surrounding ground.
+That is why this part of the river is called the 'Earth Suspended River'.
 At Kaifeng, Henan, the Yellow River is 10 m above the ground level.